Jeanie with the Light Brown Hair (TV series): Theme songs

-The music collection of this work is titled as "Mirror of Memories," which is also the title of the ending theme, and occasionally inserts narrations by Mitsuko Horie who acts the main character Jeanie McDowell.
+The music collection of this work is titled as "Mirror of Memories", which is also the title of the ending theme, and occasionally inserts narrations by Mitsuko Horie who acts as the main character Jeanie McDowell.

 Episodes

-Kinpatsu no Jeanie
+Kinpatsu no Jeanie (1979 TV series)

+This series is almost completely different from its 1992 counterpart.

 During the civil war a girl living in Virginia, named Jeanie, waits for her old boyfriend Robert to marry him, according to a childish promise, but the war makes the things complicated and, Robert comes back as northerner soldier.

 Only with the conflict's end, and many misadventures, their dream will become true.